Photo: Maryam Ahranjani

 Available at: UNM-DR

-Sprinting a Marathon: Next Steps for Gender Equity in Criminal Law Employment, 106 MINN.
-L. REV. 228 (2022).
+Sprinting a Marathon: Next Steps for Gender Equity in Criminal Law Employment, 106 Minnesota Law Review: Headnotes 228 (2022).

 Available at: UNM-DR

-The Role of Lawyers in Bridging the Gap between the Robust Federal Rights to Education and Relatively Low Education Outcomes in Guatemala, 2021 AUCTORITAS PRUDENTIUM 25 (2021).
+The Role of Lawyers in Bridging the Gap between the Robust Federal Rights to Education and Relatively Low Education Outcomes in Guatemala, 2021 Auctoritas Prudentium 25 (2021).

 Available at: UNM-DR